koraktor/rubikon/README.md

 If you save this code in a file called `myapp.rb` you can run it using `ruby myapp.rb`.
 Or you could even add a *shebang* (`#!/usr/bin/env ruby`) to the top of the file and make it executable.
-You would then be able to run it even more easy by typing `./myapp.rb`.
+You would then be able to run it even more easily by typing `./myapp.rb`.

 Now go on and define what your application should do when the user runs it.
 This is done using `default`: